Johntá Austin: 2005–2009

 Austin co-wrote Mariah Carey's hit 2005 singles, "We Belong Together", "Don't Forget About Us", "It's Like That", and "Shake It Off" from her album The Emancipation of Mimi.

-"We Belong Together" stayed at number one for fourteen non-consecutive weeks, becoming the second longest-running number one song in US chart history at the time, behind Carey's 1996 collaboration with Boyz II Men on "One Sweet Day" (both songs have since been surpassed by Lil Nas X and Billy Ray Cyrus' 2019 hit single "Old Town Road", which spent 19 weeks at the peak).
-"We Belong Together" won Grammy's for Best Female R&B Vocal Performance and Best R&B Song.
-The same year Austin also co-wrote Mary J. Blige's single "Be Without You" from her No. 1 selling CD The Breakthrough and Monica's single "Everytime Tha Beat Drop" from her album The Makings of Me.
-He is also featured as a guest artist on Jermaine Dupri's 2005 song, "Gotta Getcha" and has co-written few songs on Chris Brown's self-titled debut album in 2005, such as "Yo (Excuse Me Miss)" and "Poppin'".
+"We Belong Together" stayed at number one for fourteen non-consecutive weeks, becoming the second longest-running number one song in US chart history at the time, behind Carey's 1996 collaboration with Boyz II Men on "One Sweet Day" (both songs have since been surpassed by Lil Nas X and Billy Ray Cyrus' 2019 hit single "Old Town Road", which spent 19 weeks in the number one position at its peak).
+"We Belong Together" won Grammys for Best Female R&B Vocal Performance and Best R&B Song.

+In that same year, Austin also co-wrote Mary J. Blige's single "Be Without You" from her No. 1 selling CD The Breakthrough and Monica's single "Everytime Tha Beat Drop" from her album The Makings of Me.
+He is also featured as a guest artist on Jermaine Dupri's 2005 song, "Gotta Getcha" and is credited as co-writer on several songs on Chris Brown's self-titled debut album in 2005, such as "Yo (Excuse Me Miss)" and "Poppin'".
 He also co-wrote "With You" for Chris Brown and "Can I Call You" from Marques Houston's debut album MH in 2003.

 Austin produced and was featured on the songs "Shortie Like Mine" and "Outta My System", both singles by rapper Bow Wow off his album The Price of Fame.
 Both of the songs were successful, "Shortie Like Mine" reaching number nine, and "Outta My System" reaching number 14 on the Billboard Hot 100.
-Austin has confirmed on his Twitter that he is working on Love, Sex & Religion again.

-Austin also recently worked on albums by Janet Jackson, Jermaine Dupri, and Whitney Houston.

 Austin co-wrote "Still" by Canadian singer Tamia, found on her 2004 release, More, "This Song" by LeToya Luckett, found on her 2006 debut, LeToya, He also co-wrote "My Heart" on Jennifer Hudson's self-titled debut album Jennifer Hudson (2008).

 In 2007, Austin co-wrote "Can't Help but Wait" by Trey Songz for his second studio album, Trey Day.
 The song was nominated for Best Male R&B Vocal Performance at the 51st Annual Grammy Awards.
 Austin continuing his work with Trey Songz in 2009 and would go on to executive produce and write on his next album Ready.
 Austin wrote "One Love" with his musical partner Bryan Michael-Cox.
 Austin also co-wrote "I Need A Girl" which saw radio success reaching No. 6 on the US Hot R&B/Hip-Hop Song chart.